 Implementing Youth Empowerment: A Model for Action

 This session will provide attendees with core principles and extensive insight on the process of implementing a youth empowerment program.
 The One Voice Youth Empowerment Model will be explained and specific examples of steps that can be taken to implement that model will be illustrated.
-Topics covered include: important considerations for getting a program started, youth as a part of a coalition, skills training for youth advocates, selecting action projects, and supervising youth advocates.
+Topics covered include: important considerations for getting a program started, youth as a part of a coalition, providing advocacy skills for youth advocates, selecting action projects, and supervising youth advocates.
 Examples of action projects will be described.
-This webinar is designed for adults that work with youth advocates, those that supervise youth programs or those wishing to implement a youth empowerment program.
+This webinar is designed for adults that work with youth advocates, those that supervise youth programs, or those wishing to implement a youth empowerment program.
 After the core presentation, time will be allowed for questions from webinar attendees.

 Involving Youth Advocates in Policy Change.
-Case Study: Passing a City Ordinance

-Tuesday, November 8th, 2016 at 3pm ET
+Tuesday, November 13th, 2018 at 3 pm ET

-The focus of this webinar is to assist a youth group’s adviser in preparing youth advocates to participate in policy change activities – including state and local legislative activities, as well as policy change efforts aimed at schools, retailers and other organizations.
+The focus of this webinar is to assist a youth group’s adviser in preparing youth advocates to participate in policy change activities – including state and local legislative activities, as well as non-legislative policy change efforts aimed at schools, retailers and other organizations.
 Presenters will provide instruction and tips for planning and preparing to conduct policy change initiatives, including preparation to deliver testimony to a legislative or deliberative body.

 Case Study: The Fridge Campaign

-Case Study: The Brain Campaign
+Case Study: The E-Cigarette Campaign

-Tuesday, February 14th, 2017 at 3pm ET
+Tuesday, February 5th, 2019 at 3 pm ET